 Memphis: The First Capital of Unified Egypt

-Memphis was the first great capital of a united Egypt, traditionally associated with King Narmer around 3100 BCE.
-Its strategic location near modern Cairo allowed it to control movement between Upper and Lower Egypt, making it ideal for administration, religion and royal authority.
+Memphis was the first great capital of a united Egypt.
+Its location near modern Cairo helped it control movement between Upper and Lower Egypt, making it ideal for administration, religion and royal authority.

-Although little of the ancient city survives above ground, the Memphis region remains essential because of nearby Saqqara and the monuments of the Old Kingdom.
+Although little of the ancient city survives above ground, the Memphis region remains essential because of nearby Saqqara, Giza and the monuments of the Old Kingdom.
 This is where travelers can understand the birth of Egyptian state power and the early development of pyramid construction.

 First Unified Capital